Georg Fischer (company)

-Georg Fischer (abbreviated GF) comprises three divisions GF Piping Systems, GF Casting Solutions, and GF Machining Solutions.
-Founded in 1802, the Corporation is headquartered in Switzerland and is present in 33 countries, with 140 companies, 57 of them production facilities.
-Its approximately 15 000 employees generated sales of CHF 4.57 billion in 2018.
+Georg Fischer (abbreviated GF) comprises four divisions GF Piping Systems, GF Building Flow Solutions (since November 2023), GF Casting Solutions, and GF Machining Solutions.
+Founded in 1802, the corporation is headquartered in Switzerland and is present in 45 countries, with 187 companies, 76 of them production facilities.
+Its over 19 800 employees generated sales of over CHF 4 billion in 2018.
 GF offers pipes for the safe transport of liquids and gases, lightweight casting components in vehicles, and high-precision manufacturing technologies.

 Divisions

 GF Piping Systems

-GF Piping Systems supplies is piping systems made of plastics and metal as well as solid and hollow bar stock for machining.
+GF Piping Systems supplies piping systems made of plastics and metal, as well as solid and hollow bar stock for machining.
 The division makes components for the transport of water and gas in industry, utilities, and buildings.
-Its product line includes fittings, valves, pipes, automation and jointing and covers all water cycle applications.
+Its product line includes fittings, valves, pipes, automation and jointing.
 GF Piping Systems has its own sales companies and representatives in over 100 countries.
-The division is present in Europe, Asia and the Americas with more than 30 manufacturing sites and research and development centers, which also support energy-saving use of raw materials and resources.
+The division is present in Europe, Asia and the Americas, with more than 30 manufacturing sites and research and development centers.

+GF Building Flow Solutions (formerly GF Uponor)

 GF Casting Solutions (formerly GF Automotive)

-GF Casting Solutions is a development partner and manufacturer of lightweight cast components made of ductile iron, aluminum and magnesium for the automotive industry as well as a variety of industrial applications.
+GF Casting Solutions manufactures lightweight cast components from ductile iron, aluminum and magnesium for the automotive and other industries.
 GF Casting Solutions manufactures at 14 production sites in Germany, Austria, Romania, Switzerland, China and the USA.
 In those countries as well as in Switzerland, Korea and Japan it operates sales offices.
 The research and development centers are located in Schaffhausen (Switzerland) and Suzhou (China).